Good habits to adopt in large parks

 Stay on the trails

-Whether you’re biking or walking, stay on the trails so that you don’t step on plants and break the branches of bushes.
+Whether you’re biking or walking, stay on the designated trails so that you don’t step on plants and break the branches of bushes.
 When you step on plants, they are destroyed and the soil is compacted.

 Obey signage at all times.
 Trails are designated for hiking and snowshoeing.
 Others are specifically for cross-country skiing.